 Corporate Strategy Division, Human Resources Department |

-Nihon Kohden has been conducting e-learning education for all executives and employees to prevent harassment and ensure compliance with labor-related laws and regulations.
-In FY2023, the numbers of executives and employees who have participated in harassment education and in human rights training were 4,188 and 4,105 respectively.
-In addition, we promote understanding of human rights risks and human rights policies and deepen understanding of LGBT people and other sexual minorities, aiming to eliminate discrimination based on gender identity and sexual orientation.
+Nihon Kohden has been conducting e-learning programs for all executives and employees to prevent harassment and ensure compliance with labor-related laws and regulations.
+In FY2024, the numbers of executives and employees who participated in harassment education and in human rights training were 4,211 and 4,213, respectively.
+Through these training programs, we aim to promote understanding of human rights risks and human rights policies, deepen awareness of sexual minorities such as LGBTQ individuals, and foster a workplace culture that supports the elimination of discrimination based on gender identity and sexual orientation.

-We also strive to prevent human rights abuses through training for newly appointed managers that includes a lecture on preventing harassment as well as procedures for responding to harassment reports
+We also strive to prevent human rights violations through training for newly appointed managers that includes sessions on harassment prevention and procedures for responding to harassment reports and consultations.

 Aiming to create an environment in which anyone can save a life by using an AED, Nihon Kohden has developed AEDs that can be used by people with hearing impairment or deafness, and people whose native language is not Japanese.